A to Z Big Words Quiz – but do you know what they mean?

 The A-to-Z Big Words Quiz is pretty easy to get your head around.
 We give you a word and several options.
 All you have to do is select the correct meaning.
 26 Multiple Choice Questions.

 At one time, just about every house in the country had a dictionary.
-Some even had a thesaurus which I used to enjoy flicking through as a child.
+Some even had a thesaurus, which I used to enjoy flicking through as a child.
 My excuse at the time was that we only had three TV channels available.
-These days I doubt less than 10 percent of houses own a dictionary far less a thesaurus.
+These days I doubt less than 10 per cent of houses own a dictionary, far less a thesaurus.

-In modern times, word processors have had a huge impact on our vocabulary.
+In modern times, word processors have had a significant impact on our vocabulary.
 They check our spelling, and from the 1990s onwards, they also check our grammar.
-Mobile phones have also changed the way we write and communicate—and not always in a positive way, as they frequently use Americanism instead of the Queen’s English.
+Mobile phones have also changed the way we write and communicate—and not always in a positive way, as they frequently use Americanisms instead of the Queen’s English.
 More and more devices Feature “Artificial Intelligence,” which claims to be able to create documents with very little human input.

 Etymology is the study of words and the way their meanings have changed over time